kjartanvest/synquploader-ios/README.md

 [![License](https://img.shields.io/cocoapods/l/SynqUploader.svg?style=flat)](http://cocoapods.org/pods/SynqUploader)
 [![Platform](https://img.shields.io/cocoapods/p/SynqUploader.svg?style=flat)](http://cocoapods.org/pods/SynqUploader)

-SynqUploader is a simple Objective-C library that enables upload of videos to the [SYNQ platform](https://www.synq.fm).
+SynqUploader is a simple Objective-C library that enables upload of videos to the [SYNQ Video API](https://www.synq.fm).

 The library uses [AFNetworking 3](https://github.com/AFNetworking/AFNetworking) for communicating with the server.
 It utilizes a background configured NSURLSession to manage video uploads.
 This makes the upload continue regardless of whether the app is in the foreground or background.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.
 The example app will show a collection view with thumbnails of all the videos on the device.
-Clicking on a thumbnail will call the upload function and upload the video.
+Upload the videos of your choice by selecting them and then pressing the Upload button.

-Important note: The example project is dependant on access to the SYNQ API to be able to create a video object and to fetch the upload parameters needed when calling the upload function.
-You will need to get an API key from the SYNQ admin panel, and insert the key into the SynqAPI class. **Caution: this is not the proper way of doing this, and your api key might get exposed to others!**
+Important note: SynqUploader is dependant on a server to authorize users and to make function calls to the SYNQ Video API in order to create video objects and fetch needed upload parameters.
+The example project uses the SynqHttpLib library for making these calls towards an example server.
+The example server is a simple NodeJS server that can be configured easily on your local machine.
+The repo and needed instructions can be found here: https://github.com/SYNQfm/synq-node-server In addition, you will need to get an API key from the SYNQ admin panel.
 In a real world scenario, this should be handled by your own backend.
 The backend should then give your app the upload parameters.

 For more info, please read the [projects and api keys](https://docs.synq.fm/#projects-and-api-keys) section in the docs.